 A short drive to Glen-Ellen offers a visit to Jack London State Park.
 A historical tour of the site of the famed authors Wolf House (which burned before he and his wife were able to move in) is available at a minimal charge.
 Take along a picnic and enjoy the beautiful setting of this historic park.

-For a unique and entertaining way to learn about Sonoma's history, food and wine, try George Webber's Sonoma Plaza History/Food/Wine Experience.
+For a unique and entertaining way to learn about Sonoma's history, food and wine, try the George Webber's Experience.
 It's much more than a walking tour!
 707-694-5097

-For an outdoor adventure, Sonoma offers great trails for hiking, biking, or even just plain strolling.
-We can point you in the direction of a great walk or hike, or rent one our mountain bikes to explore the valley's vineyards and historical sites.
+For an outdoor adventure, Sonoma offers great trails for hiking, biking, picnicing and birding.
+We can point you in the direction of a great walk, hike or picnic, or rent one our mountain bikes to explore the valley's vineyards and historical sites.
 The Sonoma Valley Visitors Bureau offers a great Hike & Bike map - click here to download.
 If you enjoying birding, you're in luck!
 Sonoma is one of the Country's best places for birding with all types of birds to discover.
 For more information, visit www.sonomabirding.com.

 The Sonoma Overlook Trail is just a few blocks north of the Plaza and features beautiful views of the town of Sonoma, or head to historic Bartholomew Park Winery for a picnic and then a hike on the hills that surround the winery.